rfheise/clipy/Dev-info.md

 ### AVASD (Audio Visual Active Speaker Detection)

+The input video has to be 25fps constant frame rate and the audio has to be sampled at 16000hz to work with TalkNet.
+Making this work with any kind of video file is in the to do list.
+I want to try to get TalkNet to work with any kind of input video using padding but that would require re-training talknet.
+This step could also be removed by only re-rendering the input for TalkNet but that seems like a grift and would take work.

+*re-renders input video to be 25fps & 16KHZ
 * For each clip it use a pre-trained S3FD model to determine all the facial tracks in the each video cut in the input clip
 * Uses TalkNet model to identify the active speakers
     * Takes in the facial tracks and clip audio